 The Classifications tab allows you to set a specific classification for that Product, which makes it easier for search engines to identify and decide where that product should be displayed in search engine results.
 Whilst this is not necessary for shops that retail the same kind of product - such as greetings cards for example (as the feature will allow you to classify the shop as a whole) this tab is especially useful on websites that sell different kinds of products, such as clothing, shoes and accessories.

 Custom Meta Data

-Product Summary In Categories - often referred to as Short Descriptions - provides an extra Short Description field next to the existing Description field within the Edit Product window.
+Product Summary - often referred to as Short Descriptions - provides an extra Short Description field next to the existing Description field within the Edit Product window.
 You can add a Short Description to encourage visitors to click into a Product Page from a Category page.
-Bear in mind that not all design Themes support Short Descriptions, but don’t worry, it’s usually something our Tweaks Team can edit onto the shop for you - simply get in contact with our Customer Support Team to arrange this.

 When installed, Promo Stickers allow you to add a small image - either a custom png file of your own or one from the vast collection created by our Design Team - to the corner of your main product images, which is visually very useful for highlighting a sale item or a current offer, especially when further supported by design images throughout your website.
 Promo stickers can be added manually via the Edit Product window or via a spreadsheet and the Import/Export System feature.

 The Related Products tab allows you to set what additional products are displayed when viewing a specific Product Page.
 For example, you may be selling a coat, and the main product image is of a model wearing the coat, but also wearing jeans, a jumper and boots that you sell too - you could then set the Related Products to the coat to be the jeans, the jumper and the boots.
 You’ll see this example on larger clothing websites where it’s often under the header ‘Shop The Look’ or similar.